vargovargo/professional/vargoTEDx.md

 Things we never intended to create, but which are still with us today, government, writing, and trade emerged in response.

 In the last 2000 years we see some of the cities we’re most familiar with and start to see some of the city planning touchstones that I learned about in graduate school.
 But the trend toward urban living has been a long time coming, and today it is taking off.

+>>The first settlements were coincident to the development of agriculture and livestock.
+Then we see evidence of cities like Jericho and eventually the development of administrative units and more investment in staying and protecting a place (with the invention of the walled city).
+Specialization of tasks in the cities helps develop food surpluses and we see the first evidence of writing (necessary for keeping records).
+Next cities appear in Crete and China.
+Regular trade is established between cities.
+The cities of Rome and Alexandria get thier starts.
+Moving to BC, Rome reaches its prominance and serves as a world and historic touchstone for culture, art, technology, wealth, and power.

+>>As we come into the modern age, we begin to see cities and city form we're more familiar with.
+The modern global hubs of trade and finance emerge.
+With the the industrial revolutions and mechanization of all manner of tasks.
+The size, variety, and spread of cities as we most often think of them is a blip on our whole urban history.
+And it is easy to see that this blip coincides with unprecedented growth in the number of people living in cities.

 If we look at the number of ‘urban dwellers’ we see tremendous growth over the last 300 years and we often hear that today half of the world’s population lives in cities.
 3.5 billion people.